technofocus-pte/ppteamsintpvt/Labs/Lab 6/Lab 6 - Create a flow that creates a Planner task in Teams.docx.md

     ![A screenshot of a computer Description automatically generated](./media/image40.png)

-5. Select **My Tasks** from the left navigation menu for the Planner.
+5. Select **My Tasks** from the left navigation menu of the **Planner**.
-    The planner will show a new task assigned under the plan name **Automate tasks.**
+    The Planner will show a new task assigned under the plan name **Automate tasks.**

     ![A screenshot of a computer Description automatically generated](./media/image41.png)